Avatar

 About me

-My background is in Space Science, in which I got my PhD in the Extraterrestrial Physics Group at Kiel University.
-During my PhD studies, I have been part of the scientific team of the RAD instrument on the Curiosity rover on Mars, and the Solar Orbiter Energetic Particle Detector .
+My background is in Space Physics, in which I completed my PhD in the Extraterrestrial Physics Group at the University of Kiel in 2021.
+During my studies, I have been part of the scientific teams of the Solar Orbiter Energetic Particle Detector, and the Radiation Assessment Detector on Mars Science Laboratory.
 You can find links to my scientific publications and presentations on this website.

 Education